-- · Wear appropriate personal protective equipment.
+- Wear appropriate personal protective equipment.
 Tie back long hair, remove jewelry, and avoid loose fitting clothing.
 Prolonged exposure to loud noise can cause permanent hearing loss!
 Wear hearing protection on a full-time basis when using this machine. - Keep bystanders at safe distance at least 20 ft (6 m) from work zone.
-Mark the zone with safety cones. - Determine where chips are piled and ensure the location does not interfere with safe operation of the machine. - Determine a safe work area location: - area must be clear of stones, branches or hidden obstacles that might cause a tripping, hooking or snagging hazard - ground should be firm and level - Be aware of overhead hazards such as branches, cables, or electrical wires. - Operate only in daylight or good artificial light. - Make sure machine is properly adjusted and in good operating condition. - Store fuel well away from the material pile. - Perform the Pre-operation Checks procedure before starting work (see page 33).
+Mark the zone with safety cones. - Determine where chips are piled and ensure the location does not interfere with safe operation of the machine. - · Determine a safe work area location: - area must be clear of stones, branches or hidden obstacles that might cause a tripping, hooking or snagging hazard - ground should be firm and level - Be aware of overhead hazards such as branches, cables, or electrical wires. - Operate only in daylight or good artificial light. - Make sure machine is properly adjusted and in good operating condition. - Store fuel well away from the material pile. - Perform the Pre-operation Checklist procedure before starting work (see Pre-Operation Checklist on page 31).

-Operating Safety 2.8
+2.8 Operating Safety